Rendalen Municipality

 Rendalen is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Østerdalen.
 The administrative centre of the municipality is the village of Bergset.
 Other villages in the municipality include Hanestad, Otnes, Sjølisand, Unset, Åkre, and Åkrestrømmen.

-The 3180 km2 municipality is the 13th largest by area out of the 356 municipalities in Norway.
-Rendalen is the 294th most populous municipality in Norway with a population of 1,722.
-The municipality's population density is 0.6 PD/km2 and its population has decreased by 12.1% over the previous 10-year period.
+The 3180 km2 municipality is the 13th largest by area out of the 357 municipalities in Norway.
+Rendalen is the 292nd most populous municipality in Norway with a population of 1,846.
+The municipality's population density is 0.6 PD/km2 and its population has decreased by 2.4% over the previous 10-year period.

 General information

-The municipality of Rendalen was established on 1 January 1965 when the old municipalities of Ytre Rendal (population: 1,913) and Øvre Rendal (population: 1,629) were merged.
+The municipality of Rendalen was established on 1 January 1965 when the old Ytre Rendal Municipality (population: 1,913) and Øvre Rendal Municipality (population: 1,629) were merged.
 On 1 January 1984, the unpopulated Spekedalen valley was transferred from Tynset Municipality to Rendalen.

+Historically, the municipality was part of Hedmark county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).